Sarada (1962 film): Reception

 The film was praised by critics for Gopalakrishnan's writing, the cast performances (particularly Vijayakumari's) and music.
 Ananda Vikatan appreciated the film stating that "the film had several interesting elements and innovations..
 It is a must watch film and make us all proud that Tamil films are progressing well".
 Kanthan of Kalki wrote that though the film reminded him of Nenjil Or Aalayam (1962), the innovative screenplay made it worth watching.
 The film received National Film Award for Best Feature Film in Tamil – Certificate of Merit for the Third Best Feature Film.

 Plagiarism allegations

 Many reviewers noted Sarada had similarities to Snehidhi, a novel by Akilan.
 Subsequently, he filed a lawsuit against Srinivasan, alleging plagiarism.
 Writer Jayalakshmi also sued Srinivasan, claiming the film plagiarised one of her short stories.
-However, as historian A. R. Venkatachalapathy noted, "the legal intricacies of copyright, it appears, were beyond both the writer's and his lawyer's grasp", leading to Akilan losing the case while Jayalakshmi won.
+However, as historian A. R. Venkatachalapathy noted, "the legal intricacies of copyright, it appears, were beyond both [Akilan]'s and his lawyer's grasp", leading to Akilan losing the case while Jayalakshmi won.
 She was compensated by being "awarded more damages than claimed", and the scenes she took offense to were deleted.